Vagraw11/starter-academic/content/post/OnMakingAssumptions/index.md

 ---
 title: On Making Assumptions
-# subtitle: Stem Cells have the potential to differentiated into multiple cell types.
-As Conrad Waddington had suggested, a stem call can be thought of as a ball on top of the hill with high potential energy and as this ball rolls down the hill it attains stable minima.
-The opposite of this process is called reprogramming where in you go from this differentiated state to a stem cell state.
-Eventhough these cells are so different, both transcriptionally and phenotypically i.e they have different gene expression profiles and different function they share the same DNA sequence.
-Therefore, these functional differences may be linked with both molecular and structural changes in the genome that don’t change the underlying DNA sequence.
+subtitle: The idea of performing statistical tests to reject a null hypothesis made me think about the assumptions we make about the people in our lives and the subsequent decision we make to about their presence in our lives.

 # Summary for listings and search engines
-summary: The idea of performing statistical tests to reject a null hypothesis made me think about the assumptions we make about the people in our lives and the subsequent decision we make to about their presence in our lives.
+summary: ‘‘The presumption of innocence is the legal principle that one is considered innocent until proven guilty.’’
+Being a part of the scientific research community, I am no stranger to the idea of making assumptions.

 # Link this post with a project
 projects: []